oliviayugovich/LAMPSEQ/README.md

 ## INSTALLATION
 **Miniforge3** is recommended as this isn’t affected by the Anaconda licensing issues for commercial sites.
 A script is provided that will set up your miniforge3 environment if you haven’t already got one.
-Just run the `./installers/install_miniforge3.sh` script and it will set up your environment.
+Just run the `/LAMPSEQ/installers/install_miniforge3.sh` script and it will set up your environment.
 Once it completes, close your current shell and open a fresh one so the conda command becomes available.

-If you have miniforge3 available already or you have run the included install script, you can run `./installers/install_lampseq_env.sh` to create a conda env for the script to use or manually install making sure you have all the package versions as specified in this script or below under `dependencies`.
+If you have miniforge3 available already or you have run the included install script, you can run `/LAMPSEQ/installers/install_lampseq_env.sh` to create a conda env for the script to use or manually install making sure you have all the package versions as specified in this script or as listed in `/LAMPSEQ/scripts/lampseq_dependencies.tsv`.

 **Don’t forget to activate the conda env before running the LAMPSEQ script:** `conda activate lampseq`.